sebluy/timed/README.md

 Current:

-Change name to timed.
+Add ticks back in.

+Fix update start index on session change.

 Todo:

-Fix update start index on session change.

-Add ticks back in.
+Allow tick to be managed on-demand using subscriptions.

+Fix aggregate time (should add up to 24 hours).

 Update dependencies without breaking everything.